 Outlook and conclusions

 If past practice is any indication of future trends, commercial arbitration is likely to continue to flourish in Canada, given the judiciary's pro-arbitration stance.
-Furthermore, in the age of a pandemic that has paralysed courts across the globe, users' preference for arbitration may increase, as arbitration is generally better suited to adapt swiftly to new normalities than traditional court litigation.
+Furthermore, in the age of a pandemic that has upset courts across the globe, users' preference for arbitration may increase, as arbitration is generally better suited to adapt swiftly to new normalities than traditional court litigation.

-2 Alberta, British Columbia, Manitoba, Ontario, New Brunswick, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, Quebec and Saskatchewan.
+2 Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec and Saskatchewan.

 3 The Northwest Territories, Nunavut and Yukon.

 4 J Kenneth McEwan and Ludmila B Herbst, Commercial Arbitration in Canada – A Guide to Domestic and International Arbitration, Canada Law Book, Thomson Reuters, 2018, Toronto, pages 1–9.

 7 With the latest amendments to the British Columbia Arbitration Act, SBC 2020, c.
 2, the differences between the two areas are now relatively minor in that province.
 In Ontario, the recently released Arbitration Act Reform Committee final report advocates for a single statute to govern domestic and commercial arbitration, based on the Model Law.
 The final report is available at: Arbitration Act Reform Committee - Toronto Commercial Arbitration Society: https://torontocommercialarbitrationsociety.com/arbitration-act-reform-committee/.